The Hottest and Most Brilliant Business Tips for YOU – Find Out if You’re a Professional Entrepreneur, and More

 And if you can create a company which reads, uses, and simplifies data for others, you just might have the next big thing.

-Grab this mind-blowing tip while it’s hot!
+Grab this tip while it’s hot!
 Find out if YOU are a professional entrepreneur.
 Startup Professionals Musings put together a 10-question aptitude test for business owners.
 Their reasoning was that there really isn’t anything comparable to the bar examination, or the medical boards, when it comes to starting and owning a business.

 So, how do you best measure whether you will be a good professional entrepreneur?
 While there are no right or wrong answers, the article intelligently asks follow-up questions to tease out the details.